ofou/codesignal/README.md

 # 👨‍💻 codesignal

-> _“For the things we have to learn before we can do them, we learn by doing them.”_
+> **“For the things we have to learn before we can do them, we learn by doing them.”** \
 > ― Aristotle, _The Nicomachean Ethics_

 Here are my [`codesignal`](https://app.codesignal.com/profile/ofou) solutions!
-I'm using the platform in order to improve my Computer Science & Coding skills.
-It has took me about **100 hours** so far to reach level 26 and I'm eager to finish the full Arcade track plus the Interview Practice.
-I'm tracking my coding time using [`rescuetime`](rescuetime.com/rp/ofou/signup/solo/lite).
-If you have any comments or suggestions about my code, please let me know, I'll very happy reciving any kind of feedback!
+I'm using its platform in order to improve my Computer Science & Coding skills.
+It has took me about **100 hours** so far to reach `level 26` and I'm eager to finish the full Arcade track plus the Interview Practice.
+I'm tracking my coding time using [`rescuetime`](rescuetime.com/rp/ofou/).
+If you have any comments or suggestions about my code, please open an issue, I'll very happy reciving any kind of feedback!

 I'm also using [`exercism`](https://github.com/ofou/exercism) and [`freeCodeCamp`](https://www.freecodecamp.org/ofou), both are great ways to improve your skills futher using the command line or web browser.